Search: 312 results

 Verse ConceptsSoldiersTwo Hundred Thousand And More

-These were serving the king, besides [those] whom the king had placed in the fortified cities throughout all Judah.
+These were they that waited on the king, besides those that the king had put in the fortified cities throughout Judah.

 Verse ConceptsAliances